The Great Telescope

 This Reflecting telescope remained the largest in the world for over 70 years.
 This ‘leviathan’ as it is named, remains in the centre of the Demesne as Ireland’s greatest scientific wonder and represents a masterpiece of human creative genius.

-The Science Centre demonstrates how the extraordinary telescope, now magnificently restored, was built in the castle workshops by the people of Birr.
-Scientific instruments are displayed, alongside interactive models to explain how they were used.
+A visit to our historic science centre on site demonstrates how the extraordinary telescope was built in the castle workshops by the people of Birr.
+Scientific instruments are displayed, alongside models to explain how they were used.